allonyaron/JS-Starter-Kit/README.md

 .editorconfig - If your editor requires a plugin for .editorconfig you can download it from http://editorconfig.org/

+linting - If you have linting built in to your editor they should be disabled so they don't override the eslint setup

 TO START SERVER

 >type 'npm start' on the command line